oxidecomputer/helios/README.md

 Building new search index                    582/582 Updating package cache                           2/2

-A clone of 1203700f exists and has been updated and activated.
+A clone of helios exists and has been updated and activated.
-On the next boot the Boot Environment 1203700f-1 will be mounted on '/'.
+On the next boot the Boot Environment helios-1 will be mounted on '/'.
 Reboot when ready to switch to this updated BE.

 *** Reboot required ***
-New BE: 1203700f-1
+New BE: helios-1

 Updating package cache                           2/2
 ```